HYDRA Documentation

 Other normal deployment methods are almost the same, here we take Ubuntu as an example.
 The commands in Mac and windows are exactly the same.

-Run Hydra fullnode with ./hydrad
+Run Hydra fullnode with ./hydrad:

 ./hydrad -daemon